-Long handles are double the size of the pencil.
-They are used for painting on the easel.
+Long handles are typically double the size of a pencil.
+They are ideal for painting on the easel.
 For example, when you are at a distance, like a little away from the canvas.

 Short handles are usually pencil-sized and used when you are closer to canvas or for detailed work.
 You can get a good hold, and it's easier to control the movement.
-They go well with acrylics and water colors.
+They work wel with acrylics and water colors.

 The materials used to make the bristles, ferrule, and stick determine the durability.
 Artificial hairs are most durable.